klauseduard/under-over-models/chapters/05-organizational-size-influence.md

 The restructuring enabled the development of an organization optimized for its new direction rather than one carrying legacy structures from its previous incarnation.
 By essentially rebuilding the organization around the new product focus, Slack avoided the common challenge of organizational structures misaligned with current strategic priorities.

-**Efficiency/Effectiveness Note:** Slack's transformation illustrates how organizational restructuring can enable both efficiency and effectiveness during pivots.
-By realigning all aspects of the organization around a new product focus, Slack created appropriate structural alignment with its new strategic direction, avoiding the inefficiencies that often result from partial organizational adaptations during pivots.
+**Key Insight:** Slack's comprehensive reconfiguration around its new product focus enabled a successful pivot while avoiding the inefficiencies of partial structural adaptations.

 ## 5.7 Parallel Human-AI Teams

-*Note: This section presents emerging considerations rather than established practices.
+*Note: This section presents a research agenda with emerging considerations rather than established practices.
+Many forward-looking statements in this section are necessarily speculative given the nascent state of human-AI teams in organizations.
+Where possible, we reference early empirical studies, but readers should recognize that this represents an evolving area where organizational theory is still developing.
 Organizations should adapt these insights to their specific context and risk tolerance.*

 As organizations integrate AI capabilities, traditional team structures and coordination mechanisms are likely to evolve in significant ways.
 This evolution will unfold across distinct time horizons, each characterized by different patterns of human-AI collaboration, coordination approaches, and authority structures.
 The visualization below illustrates this temporal progression, showing how organizational structures for human-AI teams are likely to develop from relatively simple, human-centered configurations in the near term toward more sophisticated and integrated frameworks over time.